 Finally, generate the document:

-As well as adding pictures and links, you can include graphic charts, endnotes, page brakes, bookmarks… In other words, most part of the available contents in the CreateDocx class.
+As well as adding pictures and links, you can include graphic charts, endnotes, page breaks, bookmarks… In other words, most part of the available contents in the CreateDocx class.

 allows to use WordFragments with templates.

-To work with templates you have to use an additional variable, again of the WordFragment class, which saves the elements to replace.
-For example, to replace the picture and the link created before.
+To work with templates you have to use an additional variable, again of the WordFragment class, which saves the elements to add.
+For example, to replace a placeholder with a picture and a link.
 After loading the template:

-Instead of using the object in which the document has been instanced, add the content by calling the WordFragment-type variable:
+Instead of using the object in which the document has been instanced, add the content by calling the WordFragment object:

 Finally, for example: replace the variable VAR in the document: